Appeals to the Appellate Division from Final Judgments, Decisions, and Actions of the Superior Court

-Will an Appellate Court Allow a Party to Correct or Supplement a Lower Court Record: Filing a Motion to Settle the Record
+Will an Appellate Court Allow a Party to Correct or Supplement a Lower Court Record?
+Filing a Motion to Settle the Record

 Sometimes there are mistakes in the record before the lower court in which your case was decided.
 If so, a party who questions whether the record fully and fairly discloses what occurred must prepare and file a motion with the lower court or the state agency to resolve and settle the dispute about the record.
-If you are still dissatisfied with the outcome, then you can file a motion with the appellate court who can then independently review and order a correction of the record or direct the lower court or agency below to do the same.
+If still dissatisfied with the outcome, you can file a motion with the appellate court who can then independently review and order a correction of the record or direct the lower court or agency below to do the same.

 Supplementing an Administrative Agency Record Before the Appellate Court

 Maybe important evidence you asked to be considered was omitted from your case by an Administrative Law Judge or the audio transcript tone used to record the proceedings.
 If so any time during the pendency of an appeal from a state administrative agency, if it appears that undisclosed or omitted evidence in the proceedings may be material to the issues on appeal, the appellate court, on its own motion or on your motion, may seek an order, on such terms as the Appellate Court deems appropriate, a supplement of the record by ordering additional evidence and/or making additional findings of fact or, in exceptional instances, by an appointing judge of the Superior Court designated for that stated purpose.
 An application to supplement the administrative record must be made by formal motion prior to the court’s consideration of the merits of the appeal.

 Understanding the Way an Appellate Court Will Decide Your Case